Inductor: Constitutive equation

+Because the induced voltage is positive at the current's entrance terminal, the inductor's current–voltage relationship is often expressed without a negative sign by using the current's exit terminal as the reference point for the voltage $V(t)$ at the current's entrance terminal (as labeled in the schematic).
+The current–voltage relationship is then:

+$\; V(t) = L\frac{\mathrm{d}I(t)}{\mathrm{d}t} \;$which can be rewritten as:$\; I(t) = I(t_0) + \frac{1}{L}\int_{t_0}^t V(\tau) \, \mathrm{d}\tau \;$As with any antiderivative, a constant of integration is added to represent the initial current I(t0).
 The dual of the inductor is the capacitor, which stores energy in an electric field rather than a magnetic field.
-Its current–voltage relation is obtained by exchanging current and voltage in the inductor equations and replacing L with the capacitance C.
+Its current–voltage relation replaces L with the capacitance C and has current and voltage swapped from these equations.

 Lenz's law

 The polarity (direction) of the induced voltage is given by Lenz's law, which states that the induced voltage will be such as to oppose the change in current.
-For example, if the current through an inductor is increasing, the induced voltage will be positive at the current's entrance point and negative at the exit point, tending to oppose the additional current.
+For example, if the current through an inductor is increasing, the induced potential difference will be positive at the current's entrance point and negative at the exit point, tending to oppose the additional current.
 The energy from the external circuit necessary to overcome this potential "hill" is being stored in the magnetic field of the inductor.
 If the current is decreasing, the induced voltage will be negative at the current's entrance point and positive at the exit point, tending to maintain the current.
 In this case energy from the magnetic field is being returned to the circuit.